 As we become more active online, it provides major opportunities for people that aim to cause damage to others.
 From hacking to bullying to scams, the web is becoming more dangerous to adults, young adults and children.
 Today’s blog will highlight what threats are out there and what we suggest to help you use the web and social media safely.

 Firstly, hacking and identity theft are one of the most common forms of threats that makes the web dangerous.
 Hackers obtain private information from gaining unauthorized access to business’ or user accounts.
-Information such as credit card numbers, passwords, addresses etc. are often stolen used to commit identity theft.
+Information such as credit card numbers, passwords, addresses etc. are stolen used to commit identity theft.